Site

 alikes!
 They are fuzzy, clumsy and just so cute!

-However Rottweiler puppies are not for everyone, and
+However Rottweiler puppies are not for

 just because